cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 applied using kubectl.
 The same applies for the `cncf_project_sub` input.

 The `version` param will need to be injected into the files to ensure the correct version of the project is deployed.
+(For these small minor changes we can utilize kustomize)

 ```
 projects